 The very idea that the disappearance of Amelia Earhart is a “great aviation mystery” is among the oldest and most despicable of all the popular myths of mainstream American history.
 So effective have the U.S. government and its media allies been in creating, maintaining and protecting this falsehood as the unquestioned narrative, that it has become a piece of America’s cultural furniture, a triumph of propaganda that would make Joseph Goebbels proud.

-Because of its universal acceptance by the gullible, incurious masses, the false phraseology “Earhart mystery” defines and dominates all public dialogue about the Earhart case, while the fact of Amelia’s wretched demise at the hands of the prewar Japanese on Saipan is ignored or labeled “conspiracy theory,” advanced only by the fringe conspiracy lunatics of society.
+Because of its universal acceptance by the gullible, incurious masses, the false phraseology “Earhart mystery” defines and dominates all public dialogue about the Earhart case, while the fact of Amelia’s wretched demise at the hands of the prewar Japanese on Saipan is ignored or labeled “conspiracy theory,” advanced only by the paranoid fringe lunatics of society.
 Among our media – even our so-called conservative media – few stories are as hated and demonized as the truth about Amelia Earhart and Fred Noonan’s untimely deaths on Saipan.

 In the deepest bowels of the U.S. government’s top-secret archives, some are well aware of the fliers’ true fates, and they oversee and protect the physical evidence that reveals the truth.
 I explain all this in my book and in my blog, and won’t go on at length here.